minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 - Delete the empty constructor for this `Fragment`.
 According to the documentation, fragments should have no constructors.
 - Now, change the class to a `ListFragment` by changing `extends Fragment` to `extends ListFragment` in the class declaration.

-Important note: when adding imports using Android Studio, choose `android.app.ListFragment` instead of `android.support.v4.app.ListFragment`.
-The latter is used for backwards compatibility, when running apps on very old phones.
-We'll keep it simple and use the "modern" fragments.
+Important note: when adding imports using Android Studio, choose `android.support.v4.app.ListFragment`.
+This version of fragments is used for backwards compatibility, when running apps on very old phones --- but even if not supporting those phones, other parts will force use to use that version anyway.

 - A `ListFragment` depends on the existence of a list view in the layout file, so add a list view to `fragment_categories.xml`.
 Make sure to assign `android:list` as the identifier of the list view.
 - Use CTRL-O to override the `onCreate()` method.